CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

         function init_my_toolbox()

             restoredefaultpath();
-            addpath('my_functions')
+            addpath('my_functions');

     The above is bad because:

          - The function name ``init_my_toolbox`` does something one would not expect based on its name, namely it resets the Matlab path.
          - Functions that were accessible before are not longer in the Matlab path.
+In particular, any other external toolboxes or code not part of the Matlab installation becomes unavailable.

     It is acceptible to add something to the Matlab path, if the function name clearly indicates that it does so: